Siftah/get_iplayer/instructions.md

     If you're on Windows and you did not use the get\_iplayer installer (e.g., you're using Cygwin), only you will know where the script is located.
 In this case, the file is most likely to be named _get\_iplayer_ (no .pl extension).

     If you're on Linux/OSX, again, only you will know where the script is located.
 In this case, the file will almost certainly be named _get\_iplayer_.
+If you installed get_iplayer with your system's package manager, the likely locations are: `/usr/bin` or `/usr/local/bin`.

 3. **Replace the current script**